 ECK: And where was that?
 On what corner?

 DONOHOE: A block and a half from me.
-On Maryland Avenue.
+[Ed: removed two misstatements about where St. Cyprian’s was; actually on the corner of 13th and C Streets SE, facing South Carolina Avenue.]
 A block and a half from Kentucky and B Street [Independence Avenue].
-North Carolina and B Street [Constitution Ave].
-North Carolina Avenue and 13th Street.
 That’s where it was.
 St. Cyprian’s it was called.
 Unusual name.
 But in that area.
 That’s where we had some help.
 Helped my mother.
 Mary Tate, that’s the name of the lady.
 Mary Ford her name was.
 She married a man named Tate.
 And my mother’s bridge club all attended the wedding at St. Cyprian’s.
 And that was something different in those days too.

 ECK: There was not much mixing between blacks and whites back then?